thetkpark/csc-works/CSC371/README.md

 - Each message is recieved within a time bound
 - Clock drift of each process is known
+- Look at the psudo-code in slides for algorithm

 ## Asynchronous System Model